laurence-myers/tcat/README.md

 - Support for micro-syntax in custom directives, like `ng-repeat`.
 (Plugins?)
 - Automatically allow built-in AngularJS filters, like `date`.
 - Process directives in order of priority.
+- It would be nice to somehow detect issues caused by prototype inheritence. e.g. Scope A has property "myText", the the template has an "ng-if" which creates Scope B, and there's a form input with "ng-model" bound to "myText".
+In this scenario, the input would read the value of "myText" from Scope A, but would write the value back to Scope B.